sanyamjain0315/book-recommender/README.md

 # Book recommendation system

-This is a collaborative recommendation system.
+This is a book recommendation system.